Back to Blogs

 blog image

 If you have built computer vision applications for any time, you have likely had to grapple with the challenge of bad-quality images in your data.
 This issue may manifest in various forms, such as mislabeled images, inconsistent image resolutions, noise, or other types of distortion.
-Such flaws in the data quality can lead to models learning the incorrect features, resulting in incorrect or untrustworthy classifications and outputs.
-These issues can cause significant setbacks in areas where accuracy and reliability are paramount, which can cause initiatives to fail and waste project resources.

 How do you enhance your models' effectiveness?
 The key is a systematic process of investigating, assessing, and improving the quality of your image data.
-This is where Encord Active steps in — offering a robust framework to pinpoint and label images that are causing issues while supplying tools to refine the overall quality of your dataset.
-This article will show you how to use Encord Active to explore images, identify and visualize potential issues, and take the next steps to rectify low-quality images.
-In particular, you will:
+This is where Encord Index steps in — offering a robust framework to pinpoint and label images that cause issues with features that refine the overall quality of your dataset.

 • Use the popular Caltech101 dataset from the Torchvision Datasets library.